agude/agude.github.io/_posts/2018-04-07-matplotlib_blitting_supernova.md

 ---
 layout: post
-title: "Matplotlib Animation Blitting: Supernova"
+title: "Making Animations Quickly with Matplotlib Blitting"
 description: >
   Animating plots is great way to show how some quantity changes in time, but they can be slow to generate in matplotlib!
 Thankfully, blitting makes